|Director : Namane Abdelkader (firstname.lastname@example.org)|

 The major aim of the Proteomics Platform is to provide a powerful technology for protein identification and characterization based on 2-D gel electrophoresis, liquid chromatography and mass spectrometry.
 Our activity is based on joint research programs with various units of the campus and service activities.

 The Proteomics platform, component of the "Pasteur-Génopole® Ile-de-France", is part of the Department of Structural Biology and Chemistry.
-Its objective is to provide for the scientific community, a powerful technology in two-dimensional electrophoresis and mass spectrometry.
+Its objective is to provide a powerful technology in two-dimensional electrophoresis and mass spectrometry to the scientific community.

-With regard to mass spectrometry, we are equipped with three instruments, which are, in the acquisition rank, an electrospray triple quadrupole instrument, API 365 (ABI-MDS-SCIEX), a Maldi-TOF instrument, Voyager DE-STR (ABI-PerSeptive Biosystems), and a QqTOF instrument, QSTAR XL (ABI-MDS-SCIEX), acquired in 2003.
-The two first instruments allowed us structural characterisations of biomolecules and protein identifications in databases after in-gel digestion.
-The most recently acquired QqTOF instrument will give us access to the up-to-date proteomics approaches, mainly the shotgun proteomics approach, using single or multidimensional liquid chromatography coupled with the tandem mass spectrometry, nD LC-MSMS.
+With regard to mass spectrometry, we are equipped with three instruments, which are, in the acquisition rank, an electrospray triple quadrupole instrument, API 365 (ABI-MDS-SCIEX), a Maldi-TOF instrument, Voyager DE-STR (ABI-PerSeptive Biosystems), and a QqTOF instrument, QSTAR XL (ABI-MDS-SCIEX).
+The two first instruments allow us structural characterisations of biomolecules and protein identifications in databases after in-gel digestion.
+The hybrid instrument, QSTAR XL enables us to reach the proteomic approach using the mono or multidimensional liquid chromatography coupled with tandem mass spectrometry (MDLC-MSMS) or "shotgun proteomics").

 In parallel to our scientific activity, which involves the Proteomics platform in many collaborative projects, we are also dedicated to service activities.